 Played at whatever level, Association Croquet demands both physical skill and tactical awareness.
 As in billiards or snooker, the player's every stroke has to be finely measured to achieve its desired effect; and, as in chess or golf, every turn must be calculated to secure maximum competitive advantage.
 The popular notion that players simply spend their time trying to despatch their opponent's balls off the lawn is entirely wrong - in fact the opposite is actually more true, as all the balls are needed in play to build a good break.

-You can find more information about the game and a full set of the official Laws of Association Croquet on the Croquet Association website.
+You can find more information about the game and a full set of the official Laws of Association Croquet on the Croquet England website.

-GCGolf Croquet is the easier game to learn, so it is often the first choice for beginners.
+GCGolf Croquet ("GC") is the easier game to learn, so it is often the first choice for beginners.
 The players take single strokes in rotation and contest each hoop in order, proceeding from hoop to hoop as each hoop is run.
-The winner is the first side to run seven hoops.
+The winner is the first side to run seven hoops (or sometimes ten hoops for an extended game).
 The laws are quite simple, the games quite short, and every stroke presents a tactical challenge.

 Black and blue balls play against red and yellow with only one ball having to pass through the hoop to score a point, before moving onto the next hoop.
 All players remain on the court at all times throughout the game.
 It is just as important to prevent your opponents from scoring a hoop!
 The more this intriguing game is played the more you realise the logistics, deviousness and forward thinking there is to it.

-You can find more information about the game and a full set of the official Laws of Golf Croquet on the Croquet Association website.
+You can find more information about the game and a full set of the official Laws of Golf Croquet on the Croquet England website.

 DHD